JeroenVanB/LAMAS/docs/index.md

 [![](greedy_kripke.jpg)Rules for winning using a Kripke model](greedy_kripke.jpg)

-The FKA extends the GKA, by also using applying moves based on strategy to deliberatly lose tricks when the guessed wins are already reached.
-The strategy for losing is also presended in the lose-graph.
+The FKA extends the GKA, by also using applying moves based on strategy to deliberately lose tricks when the guessed wins are already reached.
+The strategy for losing is also presented in the lose-graph.

 [![](kripke_graph_lose.jpg)Rules for losing using a Kripke model](kripke_graph_lose.jpg)